 Well when you say, “Stop logging”, you’re not just saying to stop logging, you’re saying, “Stop eating your traditional food.
 Stop hunting your traditional ways.
 Stop learning about the landscape in your traditional methods.”
 It takes all that away.
 So what are they going to spend that offered money on if their traditional harvests are discouraged?
 The fantastic research by a woman named Ibarra showed that in Oaxaca this PES program resulted in an increase of things like diabetes, because instead of eating their traditional foods and moving around with all the agriculture, they were now staying in one spot and importing all their foods.
 When you import food it tends to be highly processed foods like chips, pop, chocolate bars, etc. So it completely decimated not just the forest because now you have this uniform forest system prone to disease, but it also wound up ruining the health of the people.

 It makes you wonder why these types of conclusions weren't drawn or predicted.
-There seems to be a short-term plan that is reminiscent of instant gratification - we never seem to look into the long term.
-You also had another example where a forest fire was the result of this sequestering of human activity.
+We never seem to look into the longterm.
+You also had another example where a forest fire was the result of similar segregation of human activity.

-Because we have left humans out of the management of the forest.
+Because we've left humans out of the management of our forests.

 Exactly.
 Of course, I’m not saying that we need to go back and just start burning, but in some areas of Australia, and a few parts of California, the National Park system has started to realize that burning is important and they've said that they’re going to start looking at it.
 But again, what's important about all of this is that burning was done by people who had, that tried and tested data with thousands of years of information from living there, and that coded knowledge.
 It wasn’t just, “Go burn the forest”, it was coded knowledge in the cultural sphere of how they live: how to keep a landscape thriving, how to live mutually with it, and how to live within it.
 Most importantly it was all about reciprocity.
 These are highly detailed systems - they're not just burning the forest, they're using coded knowledge and cultural systems.